Trip for Tat

 Trip For Tat is a 1960 Warner Bros.
 Merrie Melodies animated short cartoon film directed by Friz Freleng.
 The short was released on October 29, 1960, and stars Tweety and Sylvester.
-This is the only cartoon where both Sylvester and Tweety win in the end, even though Sylvester fails to catch Tweety.
+This is the only cartoon where both Tweety and Sylvester win in the end, even though the latter fails to catch Tweety.

 Summary

 Although it contains a new plot, wherein Granny and Tweety travel to various locations (Paris, Swiss Alps, Japan, and Italy) while Sylvester tries to catch Tweety in every one, the cartoon is mostly made up of footage from previous cartoons.
 Here are the cartoons that the short borrows animation from, in order of appearance: